Chamber Music Series

 Q: What cost is involved?

 A: There will be a registration fee.
-Each registration fee for orchestral player is $275 for Chamber Music Series I (single concert), $300 for Chamber Music Series II (two concerts), & $300 for Chamber Music Series III (two concerts).
-Your registration fee, along with the funding from our grant, will partially cover the concert expenses for the 2023-24 CMS Season.
+Each registration fee for each orchestral player is $275 for Chamber Music Series I (single concert), $300 for Chamber Music Series II (two concerts), & $300 for Chamber Music Series III (two concerts).
+Your registration fee, along with the funding from our grant, will partially cover the concert production expenses for the 2023-24 CMS Season.

 Updates: